Toyota Kata: Overview

 Toyota Kata defines management as, “the systematic pursuit of desired conditions by utilizing human capabilities in a concerted way.”
 Rother proposes that it is not solutions themselves that provide sustained competitive advantage and long-term survival, but the degree to which an organization has mastered an effective routine for developing fitting solutions again and again, along unpredictable paths.
 This requires teaching the skills behind the solution.

 In this management approach a primary job of leaders and managers is to develop people so that desired results can be achieved.
 They do this by having the organization members (leaders and managers included) deliberately practice a routine, or kata, that develops and channels their creative abilities.
 Kata are patterns that are practiced so they become second nature, and were originally movement sequences in martial arts.

+Two major components of a kata are a Coaching Kata and an Improvement Kata.
+The Coaching Kata helps to develop skill in supporting learners — as the learner practices an Improvement Kata.
+Without coaching, a learner may not practice correctly or ineffectively, and a change is less likely.
+But because coaching itself is a skill that requires practice, the Coaching Kata helps to develop the skills to support a learner practicing an Improvement Kata.
+In other word, the Coaching Kata is practiced by managers, supervisors and team leaders who want to coach their learners in a scientific way of thinking and acting.

 The Improvement Kata

-The improvement kata is a routine for moving from the current situation to a new situation in a creative, directed, meaningful way.
+The Improvement Kata is a routine for moving from the current situation to a new situation in a creative, directed, meaningful way.
 It is based on a four-part model: